tylim88/FirelordJSDoc/docs/highlights/update.md

 Data/field deletion(or any operation) should be done explicitly, a proper way to do so is by assigning a `delete` field value and by looking at the code, even newbie know it is going to delete the field without the need to look into the Firestore documentation.

-This is a very flawed API design by Firestore, truly lack of consideration.
+A very questionable API design by Firestore, truly lack of consideration.

 ## The FirelordJS's Way